 The reason is that while the seller is fully informed about the state of the target company, the buyer is not, and therefore it is the buyer who must insist on the terms that level the playing field.

 However, there is no reason why the seller should not obtain an advantage by making the document his and editing in his favour before the buyer even sees it.
 Even if the buyer insists on changes, the negotiation is framed or influenced to the seller’s interest.

 Each of these documents is very flexible, so you can negotiate from it and easily change the deal to what you want.

 These agreements can be used for transactions of any value and companies operating in any industry.
-The business does not greatly affect the terms of the deal because what the buyer buys are shares, not assets.
+The business does not greatly affect the key commercial terms of the deal because what the buyer buys are shares, not assets.
 If the industry sector does affect the terms, you can easily add your industry-specific requirements.